PercaysoRecruitment/pe3-soc_cohort_8-ciisiq/README.md

 ```

 For to see the Test with React-testing library
-Used this for to test the compents
+Used this for to test the components

 ```sh
 npm run test
 ```

 For to see the Test with cypress
-Used this for to test E2E
+Used this for to do E2E testing

 ```sh
 npm run cypress:open